 It is the first leg of the Triple Crown, which is followed by the Preakness Stakes and the Belmont Stakes.
-The Kentucky Derby has been run every year since 1875, making this the 144th running.
+The Kentucky Derby has been run every year since 1875, making this the 145th running.
 The attendance at the event ranks first in North America and surpasses that of all the other stakes races, including the Breeders’ Cup.

 Because of it’s popularity, the Kentucky Derby draws millions of fans and bettors around the world.
 I’m going to take a look at the wagering side of it and go through and give my predictions for this year’s race.
 I provide my Trifecta below, which is picking the 1-2-3 (win, place, show) finishers in the correct order.
 If you Box these horses together, they can finish 1-2-3 in any order, but it costs more.

-**Note – I have picked three of the past six Kentucky Derby Winners with American Pharaoh (5/2) in 2015, Orb (7/2) in 2013, and I’ll Have Another (12/1) in 2012 with my ‘Win’ selections.
-Last year, I picked winner Always Dreaming to place (noting I may regret not picking him to win).
+**Note – I have picked three of the past seven Kentucky Derby Winners with American Pharaoh (5/2) in 2015, Orb (7/2) in 2013, and I’ll Have Another (12/1) in 2012 with my ‘Win’ selections.

-Trifecta Pick: 5, 6, 7, 11 Trifecta Box
+Trifecta Pick: 5, 8, 14, 16 ($2 Trifecta Box Costs $48)

 If you are new to the Kentucky Derby, then you might want to check out my betting guide for beginners.
 This year’s complete odds are listed below.

 |Horse||Jockey||Trainer||Career Earnings||Odds||Change||Kentucky Derby|

 |Maximum Security||Luis Saez||Jason Servis||$582,800||+900||New||8.11%|